QM.1 Microsoft Word: Formatting Tools

 There are two different applications of Microsoft 365 Word.
 One version is the online Microsoft 365 version, and the other is the desktop app version.
 The menus and features are a bit different.
 Please be aware of which version you are using and know that some of the directions, menus, and vocabulary may be slightly different.

-In this Quest you will create a new document and copy and paste in the content provided in Part One.
+In this Quest, you will create a new document and copy and paste in the content (or alternative poem document) provided in Part One.
 Your challenge is to learn to use formatting features in your document.

 understand how to use a word processing application [Empowered Learner]